 I love having a front porch and every year I buy a few gorgeous hanging baskets for it.
 Needless to say, my front porch gets full sun and in the heat of the summer my beautiful hanging floral baskets shrivel up and die despite watering.
 UGH.

 This year I decided to do something a little different.
 I decided to “Go Faux.”
 I started looking around for ready made, indoor/ outdoor silk floral hanging baskets.
 I was disappointed to find only cheap, fake looking ones that were quite expensive at $30 a pop.
 I decided to make my own.
 I didn’t want to hang anything that was obviously plastic, fake flowers.
 I wanted to find some flowers, Geraniums specifically, that looked realistic.
 I love geraniums.
 They remind me of my Grandmother’s house when I was a kid and they are perfect for a country, cottage style garden.
-I found what I was looking for at Hobby Lobby, beautiful, full bushes at $10 each.
+I found what I was looking for at a local craft store; beautiful, full bushes at $10 each.
 I waited a week until they went on sale and snagged four bushes at a mere $5 each.
 Yeah!

 I had a bunch of plastic hanging flower pots sitting in my garage and chose to reuse them.
 I started by filling the bottom with some decorative rocks to add some weight to each pot.
 You could also use pea gravel found in the garden section at your local home improvement store as well.

 Next, I wedged a piece of Styrofoam down into each pot…..

 ….and tucked in the floral bushes.
 I used two bushes per pot and also added some white hanging flowers for some added interest.
 To finish it off I topped off each pot by tucking in some dried Spanish moss I had on hand.